Practical tips and tools for growing a business

 Income planning

 Good sales today do not guarantee the same stable income tomorrow.
-It is very important to maintain regular contacts with the main buyers and orderers, thus monitoring the future intentions of the partners and possible changes in order volumes.
+It is very important to maintain regular contacts with the main buyers and customers, thus monitoring the future intentions of the partners and possible changes in the order volumes.
 If the company's operation is based on cooperation with one or a few large buyers, it is equally important to systematically monitor the financial condition of the buyers and the assigned post-payment limits.
 If, as a result of the research, a worsening of the client's financial situation is detected or other alarming signals appear, such as an increasing tax debt or publicly registered payment delays, we recommend reviewing the terms of cooperation and payment with the specific client.
-Diversification of buyers and products may take longer, so it will not be a quick-to-implement crisis management activity, but rather a long-term strategy aimed at by the entrepreneur in order to gradually reduce the concentration of buyers.
+Diversification of buyers and products may take longer, so it will not be a quick-to-implement crisis management activity, but a long-term strategy aimed at by the entrepreneur in order to gradually reduce the concentration of buyers.
 Diversification of products and services can also be an important aspect for reducing business risk, so that the business does not depend only on the sale of a niche product or service.
 On the other hand, the free planning tools developed by Capitalia for entrepreneurs can also be useful in cash flow and income planning.

 Review of financial obligations